marcus-crane/dotfiles/zsh/zshrc.md

 ## Functions

-These are some handly functions I use from time to time
+These are some handy functions I use from time to time

 ### What application is listening on any given port?